-Creating macros and apps is one of the most powerful things you can do with Alteryx.
-Create a tool of your own (Macros - yxmc file type) or create a user interface for your users to interact with your workflow (Analytic Apps - yxwz file type).
-Both can be shared with your co-workers and users through the Alteryx Analytics Gallery or a private Gallery.
+Creating apps and macros is one of the most powerful things you can do with Alteryx.
+Create your own tool (aka a Macro) or create a user interface for your users to interact with your workflow (aka an Analytic App).
+Both can be shared with other users through the Alteryx Analytics Gallery or a private Gallery.